Dynasty-Li/Dynasty-Li.github.io/index.md

   </tr>
 </table>

 Hello, my name is Xiang Li, a Year 3 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
-My major is Information and Computing Science (also with a bachelor degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in UK).
+My major is Information and Computing Science (also with a bachelor's degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in the UK).
 I am also an IEEE Student Member.

 For more details about me, please read my website and my [CV/Resume](/papers/Xiang_Sept_1_CV.pdf) (however, it won't be updated frequently.).